-In the first cycle of WD reporting process, the measures included in the FRMPs were not related to climate change.
-Only the win-win category measures could be assimilated for the following types of measures: retention restoration measures (floodplain, wetlands etc.) - RO_M04; natural water retention measures in urban/populated areas - M_05; natural water retention measures through changing or adapting landuse in agriculture and forest management - M 06 and M 07; other measures for water level reduction (i.e. dike relocation, restoration or/and maintenance of the attenuation volumes of the reservoirs etc.) - M_08.
+In the first cycle of FD reporting process, the measures included in the FRMPs were not related to climate change.
+Only the win-win category measures could be applied for the following types of measures: retention restoration measures (floodplain, wetlands etc.) - RO\M04; natural water retention measures in urban/populated areas - M\05; natural water retention measures through changing or adapting landuse in agriculture and forest management - M\06 and M\07; other measures for water level reduction (i.e. dike relocation, restoration or/and maintenance of the attenuation volumes of the reservoirs etc.) - M\08.